F4zii/MHG-Ascii/README.md

 # MGH
-An ASCII-Based Game about the known show "Money Heist"
+An ASCII-Based Game about the known tv-show "Money Heist"